 The National Cancer Institute's Dr. Nicolas Wentzensen says the federal agency's position is that there's not a clear connection.

 "It is very hard to establish causal relationships," he said, adding, "A lot of ovarian cancers occur in women who have never used talc, and many women have used talc and not gotten ovarian cancer."

-Research director Elizabeth Ward of the American Cancer Society says it is unusual to have so much discrepancy between studies.
-"The risk for any individual woman, if there is one, is probably very small," Ward said.
+On its website the American Cancer Society states: "The risk for any individual woman, if there is one, is probably very small."